-Lebanon's Prime Minister Resigns, Citing An 'Earthquake' Of Upheaval
+Lebanon's Prime Minister Resigns, Citing An 'Earthquake' Of Upheaval After Explosion

 Lebanese Prime Minister Hassan Diab announced his cabinet's resignation Monday, responding to outrage over a catastrophic explosion in Beirut.

-"Today I announce the resignation of this government," Diab said.
+"Today I announce the resignation of this government," Diab said in a national TV address.
 "May God protect Lebanon."

 Diab's speech was published by the National News Agency in Lebanon, the state-run media outlet.